Monte dei Paschi in last ditch push to see through capital raise

 With MPS' market value equivalent to less than a tenth of the amount the state-owned bank is looking to raise, the banks are exposed to potential losses on the shares left on their books, which will initially value the Tuscan bank above healthier peers.

-Under European Union state aid rules, the state can cover 64% of MPS' capital raising, based on its stake in the bank resulting from a 2017 bailout.
+Under European Union state aid rules, the state can cover 64% of MPS' capital raising, based on its stake in the bank resulting from the 2017 bailout.

 The remaining 36% must come from private hands.